Skip to content

 4. user object is retrieved via auth0_settings.JWT_GET_USER_BY_NATURAL_KEY_HANDLER

-We modified a couple things:
+We modified a couple of things:

 1. The decode method called in 3(a) needs to be modified to decode with Auth0 secrets and settings.